Course syllabus

 Sangoma reading the bones.

-Welcome to Advanced Study of Anthropological Theory (or ASAT), for 7,5 ECTS!
+Welcome to the course Advanced Study of Anthropological Theory (ASAT), for 7,5 ECTS!

 The course starts with an introductory lecture on Tuesday, 3 September at 13.15-15 in room 3-2028 (Campus Engelska Parken).
-The classes are held once a week, mostly on Tuesday afternoons (with two exceptions).
+The classes are held once a week, mostly on Tuesdays.
 The teaching ends on 22 October 2024.

 The course (1) explores some of the key problems to which modern social and cultural anthropology emerged as a response; it (2) focuses on major theories, themes, and debates that have informed anthropological inquiry; and it (3) exemplifies how anthropologists revisit, engage and reformulate classical theoretical discussions in analytical work today.